BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 43 - Option 1 1ecfda674d698036a0b0edfb304478c8.md

 Dmitry turned to him.

 "This is just the beginning.
-With the blueprints I've provided—propulsion systems, life support, communication arrays—you can build your own missions.
+With the blueprints I've provided propulsion systems, life support, communication arrays, you can build your own missions.
 Your own rovers.
 Your own spacecraft."

 "And you'll help us?"